Aliased Time-Modulated Array OFDM Transmit System: Experimental validation

 The feasibility of the proposed sideband reduction method has been experimentally validated with a one-bit phase shifter.
-For the experiment, a simple 1-bit phase shifter was constructed using a single-pole double-throw switch ZASWA-2-50DR+ RF switch.
-The two switch outputs were connected to the combiner directly and via a manual tunable phase shifter.
+For the experiment, a simple 1-bit phase shifter was constructed using a single-pole double-throw RF switch ZASWA-2-50DR+ from Mini-Circuits.
+The two switch outputs were connected to the combiner (ZFRSC-123+ from Mini-Circuits) directly and via a manual tunable phase shifter ARRA 9428A.
 The center frequency of the experimental setup was 2.5 GHz.
 The phase difference between the two switch-controlled paths was calibrated to 180$\degree$.
 The measured gain mismatch due to different path attenuation was around 0.1 dB and the phase shift difference error was below 1$\degree$.
-The illustration of the experimental setup can be found in Fig. \ref{fig:atma_experiment}.
+The precoded OFDM signal and the switching signal were generated by the Keysight M8190A arbitrary waveform generator.
+The signal at the output was captured with a Rohde \& Schwarz FSW26 signal and spectrum analyzer.
+The diagram of the experimental setup can be found in Fig. \ref{fig:atma_experiment}.
 The proposed method is envisioned for multiple antenna systems; however, as each antenna is supposed to be equipped with identical time modulators, it is sufficient to demonstrate the performance of a single module.
+The experimental measurements capture the time domain effects that are the core of generating an aliased OFDM signal.
+The measured output signal, including the phase and amplitude at each subcarrier block, then serves as an input for the EM simulation.